 Can I get compensation if I'm a relative or dependant of a victim who has survived?
 Which relatives or dependants can get compensation in this case?

-Yes, a relative of a crime can receive an award for mental injury if the victim has survived a crime of violence.
+Yes, a relative of a crime victim can receive an award for mental injury if the victim has survived a crime of violence.

 Can I get compensation if I'm not a national of an EU country?